danielgafni/dagster-ray/README.md

         context=context,
         ray_job={
             # RayJob manifest goes here
+            # full reference: https://ray-project.github.io/kuberay/reference/api/#rayjob
+            "metadata": {
                 # .metadata.name is not required and will be generated if not provided
+                "namespace": "ray"
+            },
+            "spec": {
+                "entrypoint": "python /app/my_script.py",
                 # *.container.image is not required and will be set to the current `dagster/image` tag if not provided
-            # full reference: https://ray-project.github.io/kuberay/reference/api/#rayjob
-            ...
+                "rayClusterSpec": {
+                    "headGroupSpec": {...},
+                    "workerGroupSpecs": [...],
                 },
-        extra={"foo": "bar"},
+            },
+        },
+        extra={"param": "value"},
     )